 Similarly there are occasions when trees on Council land overhang into residents gardens and we recognise that this can be a nuisance for the residents concerned.
 Where this does happen, please get in touch and we will ensure that the ‘Team’ are made aware of the nuisance so that works can be scheduled to remove the offending branches.

 Weeds are a perennial problem for all Councils but we do our best to keep weeds on public land and highways to a minimum.
 We treat weeds a minimum of two times during the summer months and on more occasions when the weather works against us.
 Again we recognise that residents feel very strongly about unsightly weeds in their local area; in most cases we are aware of any significant weed problems in the Valley but please don’t hesitate to get in touch with us if you feel that the weeds in your area are not being addressed – we will respond to your request and let you know when the weed control team will be visiting your area.

-The Council has a separate contract for its floral planting works.
-Each village has a number of flower beds which are maintained by Hawthorn Nurseries.
+Floral Planting is carried out by the County Council on a separate contract.
+Each village has a number of flower beds.
 The beds are re planted twice per year and are watered, weeded and dead headed throughout the year.